drdaemos/xc5-docs/en/webinars_and_video_tutorials/specifying_your_company_info__changing_the_text_on_the_add_to_cart_button_and_editing_the_contact_us_page_in_x-cart_5.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2017-10-05 13:11 +0400'
+title: >-
-title: Specifying your company info, changing the text on the Add to Cart button and editing the Contact Us page in X-Cart 5
+  Specifying your company info, changing the text on the Add to Cart button and editing the Contact Us page in X-Cart 5
 identifier: ref_r41l3HIn
-updated_at: 2015-05-22 00:00
-layout: article_with_sidebar
-lang: en
 categories:
   - Webinars and video tutorials
+published: true
+order: 100
 ---

 ## Introduction

 This video demonstrates how to specify your company info, change the text on the Add to Cart button and edit the Contact Us page.

+**Important:** The video tutorial below provides instructions for X-Cart 5.2.
+Instructions for X-Cart 5.3 is available here: {% link "Basic Design Changes in X Cart 5.3" ref_KpqQsVGf %}

 ## Video